 How often does the Board review and approve the vision and mission?

-The Board conducted a review of the Company vision and mission in the last financial year (2013), during their annual strategy and business plan exercise for the Company.
+The Board conducted the review of the Company vision and mission during the financial year of 2014, simultaneously with their annual strategy and business plan exercise for the Company.
+The Board reviews and approves the vision and mission annually.